 Kathi: And also, take some of those things off your list.
 If you’re in the midst of raising these kids, then it’s okay to say no to a lot of things, because every time you say yes to something, you’re saying no to something else.

 And so, you know, for a while there, I had to back out of a lot of activities.
 I had to back out of a lot of volunteering, because I realized my main ministry is my family and it takes time and energy and intention to blend a family or to raise a family.
-Both of those things, we're taught to believe that it's supposed to be easy.
-It's--
+Both of those things are ... we’re taught to believe that it’s supposed to be easy.
+It’s--

 Jim: (Chuckling) Right.